NOC Tools and Software in 2026: An Operational Perspective

 OpenNMS Logo

-OpenNMS is the open-source solution on our list.
-Like many open-source tools, the big advantage here is not having to pay upfront for licensing.
+OpenNMS is the open-source option on our list.
+Like many open-source tools, the biggest advantage is not having to pay up front for licensing.
 Depending on your internal capabilities and the complexity of your environment, you may incur some consulting fees for implementation and setup, but the product itself is free.

 In terms of capability, OpenNMS can do pretty much anything that your organization could do with SolarWinds or LogicMonitor.
-The downside is that while it does do quite a bit “out of the box,” enterprises and other large organizations should expect to do much more work to configure the tool to bring those capabilities to life.
-It’s an even heavier lift than SolarWinds and LogicMonitor to get up and running right.
+The tradeoff is that while it does quite a bit out of the box, enterprises and other large organizations should expect to do significantly more work to configure the tool and bring those capabilities to life.
+It's an even heavier lift than SolarWinds and LogicMonitor to get running properly.

-OpenNMS can be run as a standalone system with the central OpenNMS server doing the network and infrastructure monitoring, or it can be run with what it calls “minions.”
-These are similar to LogicMonitor’s “collectors,” which run on a server with connectivity and SSL back to your OpenNMS box, wherever it lives.
+OpenNMS can be run as a standalone system with the central OpenNMS server doing the network and infrastructure monitoring, or it can be run with "minions."
+These are similar to LogicMonitor's collectors, running on a server with connectivity and SSL back to your OpenNMS box, wherever it lives.

 This option offers a lot of flexibility in designing and operationalizing your monitoring architecture.
-For example, you can easily place minions on your local on-premise locations and securely send data back to your OpenNMS server.
-At the same time, your organization can have its OpenNMS server live inside its cloud compute environment.
-In this scenario, your team can utilize that host to monitor its cloud and compute assets directly.
+For example, you can place minions on your local on-premise locations and securely send data back to your OpenNMS server.
+At the same time, your organization can host its OpenNMS server inside its cloud compute environment.
+In this scenario, your team can use that host to monitor its cloud and compute assets directly.

-The point here is that OpenNMS is highly flexible—more so than the other tools we’ve mentioned—as it gives your organization much more control over how you want your monitoring set up and run.
-Again, however, that flexibility comes with the cost of heavy configuration.
+The point is that OpenNMS is highly flexible, more so than the other tools here, because it gives your organization much more control over how you want your monitoring set up and run.
+That flexibility, however, comes with a heavier configuration burden.

 Dynatrace